-I recently attended a webinar through the Grant Professionals Association entitled “Pet Peeves of Funders.”
-The trainer had conducted extensive surveys with grant making entity officers in her area to assess their biggest pet peeves with the organizations they fund.
+Several years ago I attended a webinar through the Grant Professionals Association entitled “Pet Peeves of Funders.”
+The trainer had conducted extensive surveys with grant-making entity officers in her area to assess their biggest pet peeves with the organizations they fund.
 One program officer surveyed shared that she didn’t like to be called “the funder” as it sounded to her like the relationship was simply a financial transaction.
 The officer stated, “We want to be so much more than that to the agencies we give money to.”
 She tagged, “Maybe it’s just me.” onto the end of her response.

 So, how should we refer to them?
 How about grant partners?
 Grant allies?
 Grant collaborators?
 Supporters?
 Champions of our cause?
 Perhaps even friends?

 And, how can we, as grant writers or development professionals, foster a thriving long-term relationship with our grant partners, allies, collaborators, etc.?

 One mistake many agencies make with grant partners is not treating them as they do their major individual or corporate donors.
 This is understandable, especially with larger foundations, given the formal nature of requesting funds and the disconnect that can result in the grant process.
 Nonetheless, there are several ways to maintain a strong relationship despite the formal processes.

 What if you are having trouble with the project?
 What if outcomes didn’t turn out as expected?
 Is the project changing course?
 Are you behind on spending the grant?
 Is your organization under financial stress?
 Has your CEO left?
 Grantmakers want to know this.
 I repeat, they want to know this.
 More importantly, they don’t want to find out about it in the grant report.
 I’ve attended grant panel after grant panel, and I see this reoccurring theme.